SFGLab/MultiMM/README.md

 * Compartmentalization data in `bed` format (optional).
 * ATAC-Seq p-value data in `.BigWig ` format (optional).

+For calling subcompartments, we suggest our users to use Calder software: https://github.com/CSOgroup/CALDER2.

 ## About Operating System

 MultiMM is tested mainly in Linux-based operating systems.
 It has been tested succesfully in Ubuntu, Debian and Red-Hat based distributions.
 It is possible also to run it on MacOS, but without CUDA support, which is very helpful for the acceleration of the computations.
 We suggest the user to not run MultiMM on Windows computers.